Acolman: Climate

+Economy

 Most of the municipality’s territory is dedicated to agriculture.
 Major crops include barley, corn, sorghum, wheat, maguey, and various vegetables.
 Orchards also exist there producing capulins, peaches, pears, figs, plums, white sapote, tejocotes and apricots.
 Livestock includes cattle, pigs, goats and domestic fowl.
 The second most important economic activity is industry, producing processed foods, drinks, tobacco products and leather goods.
 Mining is limited to gravel, sand and other construction materials.
 There are small deposits of gold, silver, copper, quartz and mercury, but they have not been exploited.
 Most mines are located near the communities of San Pedro Tepetitlan and Xometla.
 Commerce is mostly limited to serving local needs.

 The municipality has a narrow economic base, based on manufacturing and agriculture, with much of the farmland still in ejido status.
 Acolman is a bedroom community with many of its workers commuting to places such as Mexico City proper and other cities in the State of Mexico.
 Of those working in the municipality, less than ten percent of the population is employed in agriculture with the rest evenly split between industry and commerce.
 Population growth has been significantly slower than in other parts of the Mexico City area.

 In 2008, Moody's assigned a classification of A3.mx (Mexico scale) and Ba3 (global scale) to the municipality of Acolman.
 The reasons behind the grades are that while the municipality has a moderate amount of debt and adequate financial development, there have been some management issues in recent years.
 It also reflects the limited economic base of the area and the need for infrastructure.
 The municipality needs between 12.5 and 25 million pesos worth of roadwork, which it cannot finance and needs help from the State of Mexico.
 Unlike other municipalities in the Greater Mexico City area, water supply is based on a system of nineteen water suppliers, with only three owned by the municipality.